 Skip to main contentAccessibility feedback

-The Amazing Self-Reading, Self-Interpreting Bible!
+The Amazing Self-Reading Bible!

 One of the Protestant Reformation's most dangerous ideas is that Scripture is somehow self-interpreting

 One of the most dangerous ideas of the Protestant Reformation is that Scripture is somehow self-interpreting.
 According to this view, Scripture is so clear that we don’t need an infallible Catholic Church.
-The idea originates with Luther, but Protestants often believe it’s something taught by Scripture itself.
-Professor John Gerstner (1914-1996) argued in favor of this view against Catholicism by saying:
+The idea originates with Martin Luther, but Protestants often believe it’s something taught by Scripture itself.
+Professor John Gerstner (1914-1996) argued in favor of this view against Catholicism by saying,

 First, Rome denies that the Bible is a self-interpreting revelation.
 The Bible declares itself to be self-explanatory.
 This is called the doctrine of the perspicuity of the Scriptures (the see-through-ableness of the Scripture).
 It may be understood in its own light.
 What is obscure in one passage will be clearer in another.
 What is incomplete here is completed there.
 What is a figure in one place is a commentary in another.